 - If no excerpt / summary text is available, the content text will be used to create the Open Graph description value.
 If your content does not rely on shortcodes or plugins to render its text, you may uncheck the “Apply WordPress Content Filters” option in the NGFB > Advanced > Content and Filters settings.

-- You can increase the “Object Cache Expiry” option in the NGFB > Advanced > File and Object Cache settings from 86400 seconds (the default) to several days / weeks.
+- You can increase the “Object Cache Expiry” option in the NGFB > Advanced > File and Object Cache settings from the default of 259200 seconds (3 days).
 NGFB removes outdated cache objects when posts / pages are updated, so increasing the default values should not create any issues.

-- If you don’t use an object / transient cache (like APC, XCache, memcache, etc.) and have a website with tens of thousands of posts and pages, the creation of transient cache objects will put additional / unwanted load on your database (by default, WordPress saves transient objects to the database).
-Using the database for transient objects shouldn’t be a problem unless you have a preexisting database performance issue.
-Aside from making sure your database is running well, you should also install an object / transient cache.
+- If you don’t use an object / transient cache (like APC, XCache, memcache, etc.) and have an un-tuned database with tens / hundreds of thousands of posts and pages, the creation of transient cache objects will put additional / unwanted load on your database (by default, WordPress saves transient objects to the database).
+Using the database for transient objects shouldn’t be a problem unless you have a pre-existing database performance issue.
+Aside from making sure your database is tuned and running well, you should also install an object / transient cache.
 If that’s not possible, you may turn off one or more of NGFB’s caching features by adding the following constant(s) to your wp-config.php file:

 12345define('NGFB_FILE_CACHE_DISABLE', true);define('NGFB_TRANSIENT_CACHE_DISABLE', true);define('NGFB_OBJECT_CACHE_DISABLE', true);